18.9 million

 Care for the Vulnerable

-Romania’s Jewish community was heavily affected by the 2008 financial crisis, which created mass unemployment and sent living costs skyrocketing.
-To aid the country’s most vulnerable Jews, JDC partners with the Federation of Jewish Communities of Romania (FEDROM) to provide food, medical assistance, homecare, and winter relief grants.
-JDC also supports the Rosen Home, serving elderly Jews in Bucharest, and Project Braille, a program for Jewish seniors who are visually-impaired.
-And for Jewish families dealing with unemployment and high living costs, JDC support helps provide case managers, monthly food vouchers, emergency grants, medical and psychological care, clothing, and academic support.
+To aid the country’s most vulnerable Jews, JDC partners with the Federation of Jewish Communities of Romania (FEDROM), which provides food cards, medical assistance, homecare, winter relief, and more to hundreds of Jewish seniors each year.
+And for Jewish families coping with unemployment and high living costs, JDC support helps FEDROM provide monthly food vouchers, emergency grants, medical and psychological care, clothing, and academic support.

 JDC in Romania: Images Across Time